regolo-ai/regoloai-doc/regolo-docs/docs/index.md

 ## Chat Example

-Below is an example of how to create a simple chat endpoint using regolo client.
+Below is an example of how to create a simple chat application in python using regolo client.

 === "Using Regolo Client"